MavrykDynamics/maven-frontend/src/frontend/src/pages/Litepaper/Litepaper.markdown.md

 ## Yield Farming

 The Maven Finance platform produces several liquid tokens in its ecosystem, such as the different LP “receipt” tokens from the p2p lending (known as mTokens) and its own native MVN governance token.
-As part of the strategy to increase on-chain liquidity, a liquidity pool of MVN/XTZ will be launched with initial liquidity provided by the bootstrapping contributions from the public.
+As part of the strategy to increase on-chain liquidity, a liquidity pool of MVN/MVRK will be launched with initial liquidity provided by the bootstrapping contributions from the public.

-Initially, the liquidity should be sufficient to enable low-slippage trading at reasonable volumes as providing liquidity for the MVN/XTZ pair is incentivized by a series of yield/liquidity farms.
+Initially, the liquidity should be sufficient to enable low-slippage trading at reasonable volumes as providing liquidity for the MVN/MVRK pair is incentivized by a series of yield/liquidity farms.

 Additionally, Maven Finance will also incentivize users to deposit liquidity for the lending pools.
 Liquidity providers will be able to stake their mTokens (programmable shares of a liquidity pool) within yield farms to receive additional sMVN as a bonus incentive, in addition to the yield they earn from the lending pools.
 The amount of sMVN rewards depends on how long the LP mTokens are staked.
 By default, Maven Finance farms are spawned for three months.
 Afterward, a governance vote will be required to either rehydrate existing farms and restart their lifecycle or spawn new farms.

 When the Maven Finance platform goes live, yield farms for the following liquidity pools will be available:

-MVN/XTZ, MVN/USDT, mXTZ, mUSDT, and mtzBTC.
+MVN/MVRK, MVN/USDT, mMVRK, mUSDT, and mwBTC.

 ## Tokenomics